offlinehacker/graphite-pager/README.md

 when a metric passes a certain threshold.

-Graphite-Pager is an easy to use alerting tool for Graphite that will send Pager Duty alerts if a metric reaches a warning or critical level.
+Graphite-Pager is an easy to use alerting tool for Graphite that will send notification alerts if a metric reaches a warning or critical level.

 ## Requirements

-* PagerDuty account
 * Graphite
 * Redis

 ## Notifiers

 Notifiers are what communicate with your preferred alerting service.
-Currently PagerDuty is required and HipChat is optional.
+Currently Graphite-Pager supports PagerDuty, HipChat and PushBullet notifications.

 PagerDuty requires an application key set in the environment as `PAGERDUTY_KEY`

 HipChat requires an application key `HIPCHAT_KEY` and the room to notify `HIPCHAT_ROOM`

+PushBullet requires an application key `PUSHBULLET_KEY` and optionally comma separated list of devices in `PUSHBULLET_DEVICES` and/or comma separated list of contacts in `PUSHBULLET_CONTACTS`.

 More notifiers are easy to write, file an issue if there is something you would like!